University of Michigan - Flint

 Intensive English Language Program

 The English Language Program (ELP) is a CEA accredited Intensive English Program designed to develop students’ skills in reading, vocabulary, writing, grammar, listening and speaking for academic purposes.
-Full time ELP students receive 20 hours per week of English and American culture instruction.
+The program consists of 6 levels, and is based on a 14-week semester schedule.
+Full time ELP students receive 22 hours per week of English language and American culture instruction.

-Our small class sizes average 15-20 students, providing a learning atmosphere that encourages interaction and student input.
+Our small class sizes average 5-10 students, providing a learning atmosphere that encourages interaction and student input.
 Conditional admission to the University of Michigan-Flint is possible for qualified candidates.
+Completion of the ELP counts towards the English language proficiency requirement at the UM-Flint.

 Located in the heart of the historic automotive city Flint, Michigan, on or near-campus housing provides students the opportunity to explore the community with the convenience of being within walking distance of campus and the downtown area.
 While some students choose off-campus housing options in the surrounding Flint area, there are two housing options located on the University campus.
 Both options include free internet, utilities, and access to all campus resources.